One thing on every person’s bucket list is a chance to see the Aurora Borealis. It’s not easy, and it’s even less of a sure thing.

 - Dark skies

-The latter shouldn’t be a problem as winter in Iceland is characterized by long nights.
+The latter shouldn’t be a problem as winter in Iceland is characterized by long nights and sparse population.
 The lights can be seen at all hour of the night but typically peak between 8pm and 2am.
 Our worst nights were when the KP index was high, but the sky was completely covered in clouds.
 I just knew the lights were above the clouds taunting us.

 Planning is everything